icopy-site/awesome/docs/awesome/awesome-ada.md

 - [auto-counters](https://github.com/jhumphry/auto_counters) - Reference counting approaches to resource management.
 - [ada-stream-tools](https://github.com/persan/a-stream-tools.git) - Stream utilities for Ada2005 and 2012.
 - [ssprep](https://github.com/persan/ssprep.git) - An extensible template engine akin to jinja but using [template-parser](https://github.com/AdaCore/templates-parser) and intended for command line usage.
+- [licensing](https://github.com/mosteo/licensing) - Open Source Licenses library for Ada.
+- [simple-logging](https://github.com/mosteo/simple_logging) - Easy to use logging facilities for output to console in Ada programs.
+- [rsfile](https://github.com/mosteo/rsfile) - Command-line utility that picks a file from a folder hierarchy with probability proportional to its size.
+- [cstrings](https://github.com/mosteo/cstrings) - Convenience subprograms to interact with C strings.
+- [cvsweb2git](https://github.com/reznikmm/cvsweb2git) - Tool to imports CVS repository shared on Ada Conformity Assessment Authority into the Git repository.
+- [ada-bundler](https://github.com/flyx/ada-bundler) - Library and tool for transparently handling data and configuration file access in an Ada application.
+Supports MacOSX, Linux and Windows.

 ## Hardware and Embedded